ByteShlok/Instagram-Clone/README.md

 - **Homepage:** Displays a feed of posts, similar to Instagram's main feed.
 - **User Profile:** Each user has a profile page showcasing their posts, profile picture, and bio.
-- **Post Creation:** Users can create new posts with images and captions.
-- **Responsive Design:** The website is designed to be responsive, ensuring a seamless experience on both desktop and mobile devices.
 - **Navigation:** Includes a navigation bar with links to the home feed, explore page, and user profile.

 ## Technologies Used